 You’ll be surprised at how much better you’ll feel.
 Life will feel less chaotic and more balanced.
 You’ll have more time for your favorite things.
 For me, that includes family, writing, music, gardening, and exercise.
 Getting more sleep has allowed me to get more done.

-If you’ve enjoyed this post, I encourage you to sign up for my newsletter.
-You’ll also get access to my free ebook: Get Back To Where You Are: Finding Yourself In The Present Moment.
+Buy my new ebook: Get Back To Where You Are: Finding Yourself In The Present Moment.
 You can also get my free ebook, The Happiness of Simple on PDF with a simple click.
 No sign up is required.